Amanzimtoti

-Amanzimtoti is a coastal town just south of Durban, KwaZulu-Natal, South Africa.
-The town is well known for its warm climate and numerous beaches, and is a popular tourist destination, particularly with surfers.
-The annual sardine run attracts many to the Toti beaches.
+Amanzimtoti, locally nicknamed Toti, and officially renamed to eManzimtoti, is a coastal town just south of Durban in KwaZulu-Natal, South Africa.
+Situated along the Sapphire Coast, the town is well known for its warm climate and numerous beaches, and is a popular tourist destination, particularly with surfers.

 Etymology

 According to local legend, when the Zulu king Shaka led his army down the south coast on a raid against the Pondos in 1828, he rested on the banks of a river.
 When drinking the water, he exclaimed "Kanti amanzi amtoti" (isiZulu: "So the water is sweet").
 The river came to be known as Amanzimtoti ("Sweet Waters").
 The Zulu word for "sweet" is actually mnandi, but, as Shaka's mother had the name Nandi, he invented the word mtoti to replace mnandi out of respect not to wear out her name.
 Locals frequently refer to the town as "Toti".
 In 2009 the KwaZulu-Natal Provincial Geographical Names Committee recommended changing the town's name to aManzamtoti/eManzamtoti.